 Day-of: Please arrive at the venue at least 15 minutes before your scheduled round to allow for check-in and other prep.
 Presenters will have assigned seating at the venue.

 Slides: You must send your PowerPoint slides to Robert Hamm at least 1 week prior to your scheduled presentation date.
 (See Rules and Judging below for more stipulations on slide design.)
 They will be pre-loaded onto a Graduate Division laptop for display during your presentation.
+Slides should be set to 4:3 aspect ratio in order to ensure proper display during your talk.
 A remote will be available to advance through your slides.

 Photography and Videography: By entering the competition, you agree to allow the UCSB Graduate Division to use the resulting photographs and/or video from the Grad Slam, which may include your image or presentation, for publicity surrounding the contest and/or in other contexts, such as promotional materials, website, etc. If you have questions or concerns about making your presentation publicly available, please contact Robert Hamm.